thoas/go-funk/README.rst

 This project has started as an experiment to learn reflect_, feel free to use it :)

+As it relies a lot on reflect_, be careful this code runs exclusively on runtime so you must have a good test suite.

 .. image:: https://secure.travis-ci.org/thoas/go-funk.svg?branch=master
     :alt: Build Status
     :target: http://travis-ci.org/thoas/go-funk